openstack/ironic-python-agent/README.md

 # teeth-agent

-An agent for rebuilding and controlling teeth chassis.
+An agent for rebuilding and controlling Teeth chassis.

 ## Protocol